ssu-vtl/accelerated-intelligent-document-processing-on-aws/README.md

 That's it!
 There's just one step.

-When completed, it displays the CloudFormation templates S3 URLs, 1-click URLs for launching the stack creation in CloudFormation console, and a command to deploy from the CLI if preferred.
-E.g.:
+When completed, it displays the CloudFormation templates S3 URLs, 1-click URLs for launching the stack creation in CloudFormation console, and a command to deploy from the CLI:
 ```
 OUTPUTS
 Template URL: https://s3.us-east-1.amazonaws.com/bobs-artifacts-us-east-1/transflo-idp/packaged.yaml